antonrodin/medjsalg/pig-latin/README.md

 Pig Latin Algorithm
 ===================

-Had some problems with this one, the problem was about "Should handle words without vowels", the thing is that Y is not a vowel...
+Had some problems with this one, the problem was about "Should handle words without vowels", the thing is that "Y" is not a vowel...
 Also the FreeCodeCamp is not perfect, still pass all test and the last one, did not throw any "error" or "hint" besides of the f*ing "Should handle...".

 ```javascript
 // Correct